 The Thórsmörk trail volunteer programme (Trailteam.is) was established by Iceland’s Forest Service (Skógræktin) in 2012.
 It’s main role is to assist with the maintenance of the hiking trails in Thórsmörk and Goðaland though our teams are involved in a variety of practical nature conservation tasks in the area.

-We arrived in Thórsmörk in 2012 with over 15 years experience of maintaining hiking trails in protected areas throughout Iceland.
+We arrived in Thórsmörk with over 15 years experience of maintaining hiking trails in protected areas throughout Iceland.
 Our aim was to create a small independent and locally coordinated programme that could focus on developing skills and new practical techniques in hiking trail maintenance and erosion control.
 Volunteers work alongside staff and trainers from the Forest Service (Skógræktin).